Taiwan Hikes

 4. Private Pickup to Walami: Ms. Cheng (speaking English) +886 988739906

-How to Book Meals and Sleeping Bag Rentals from Onsite Porters?
+How to Order Catering Service for Meals and Sleeping Bag Rentals?

-The onsite porter services provide meals for dinner and breakfast, as well as sleeping bags and tent rentals.
-They don’t carry your gear.
+The onsite catering services provide meals for dinner and breakfast, as well as sleeping bags and tent rentals.
+They don't carry your gear.

 1. Paiyun Cabin of Yushan: Tataka Restaurant 雲豹